Joostul/UltraCryptoFolio/README.md

 - [x] Basic entering of transactions.

 ## Known bugs:
+- [] Menu bar has empty space above it.
-- [] Hamburger menu in 0.6b not working.
+- [] Hamburger menu since 0.6b not working on some mobile browsers.
 - [] Portfolio over time chart shows dates as numbers.